Move over, skinny jeans - I'll be wearing these stylish yet comfortable hiking trousers all summer

 (Image credit: Susan Griffin)

-As you would expect from their name, these hiking trousers for women feel super stretchy, so they're easy to get on and super comfortable to walk in and sit in, whether you are perched somewhere mid-hike or relaxing in a beer garden.
+As you would expect from their name, these hiking trousers for women feel super stretchy, so I found them very easy to get on and very comfortable to walk in and sit in, whether you are perched somewhere mid-hike or relaxing in a beer garden.

 The four-way stretch works with you, so you can move about without feeling constrained.
 I have been scrambling up and down rocks and tackling uphill and downhill terrain in them, and would say they provide the comfort and snugness of leggings.